 The following yoga exercises for back pain can be completed within the comfort of your own home.
 Incorporate this short yoga workout into your regular fitness routine three to four times a week, and you may notice an improvement.

 1. Pigeon Pose

-The pigeon pose is excellent for releasing tight hip flexors and is the best yoga for hip pain.
-When hip flexors are tight, they put pressure and stress on your lower back.
-After experience chronic or longterm hip flexor tension, lower back problems begin to develop.
-Luckily, you can take care of this problem by focusing on the source.
-This movement is beneficial if you are already experiencing back soreness as it can release tension by stretching out your entire back.
+The pigeon pose is excellent for releasing tight hip flexors.
+When hip flexors are tight, they put pressure on the lower back.
+This movement is beneficial if you are already experiencing back soreness, as it can release tension by stretching the your entire back.
 With that being said, it can also be completed to increase flexibility and to decrease the chance of a future injury.